Eribakova/CS5010/README.md

 ## Testing of our program

 We use method-based unit testing for our data cleaning part as well as the data analysis part.
 We are incorporating our testing into our Jupiter notebook code.
 We focused mostly on assert tests that our data transformation and aggregation in the process of cleaning and preparing the dataset produces the expected results in the final clean dataset.
-We also defined our specific exceptions ProjectTeam with more detailed information of what is going wrong.

 Below are a few examples of the tests we performed.
 * We checked that our lat/long information is correctly matched to stations where it was missing (earlier part of the data sample).
 * We recalculated the duration of the trip and made sure it is correctly reflected in our dataset.
-* We checked that the key columns we need for analysis are in the final clean dataset.
-* We checked if our key columns still have NaNs and inappropriate data (for example negative duration).
 * We used assert statements to make sure the groupby split-apply-combine result was as intended (note that this approach yields no output if the statement is True).

 #Figure 9.
 Example of testing with Assert statements
 ![image](https://user-images.githubusercontent.com/70774260/117549451-755a2100-b008-11eb-8d02-80fb248964ce.png)

-Finally we also tested our testing procedure using the unittest class.
-We fed wrong data to our process and checked that indeed our pre-specified exceptions are raised as expected.

 ## Conclusions